szw/vim-tags/README.md

 Vim-Tags plugin treats Ctags like more tightly coupled within a concrete project.
 It creates '.tags' files directly in the root project directory.
-Also, it can perform tags creation upon each file saving through forking - available under Unix-like operating systems.
+Also, it can perform tags creation upon each file save through forking - available under Unix-like operating systems.
 This option, however, may require some tweaking under Windows.